Tai Wai: Demographics

 Tai Wai is composed largely of low to medium income households of different ethnic backgrounds ranging from local Chinese to Westerners.
 According to the 2016 Population By-census, the number of persons living in Tai Wai was as follows:

 Housing

 A large part of the population of Tai Wai lives in public housing estates.
 Privately owned apartment blocks are also common and higher income luxury housing is also available in various parts of Tai Wai.
-Hundreds of three storey village houses (some western styled, others more traditional) can be found in the villages of the area.
+Hundreds of three-storey village houses (some western styled, others more traditional) can be found in the villages of the area.

 Public housing

 The table below lists all the public housing estates in Tai Wai, including Public Rental Housing (Public), Home Ownership Scheme (HOS), Tenants Purchase Scheme (TPS) and Private Sector Participation Scheme (PSPS).

+Private housing estates

 Festival City

-Festival City (名城) is a HK$20 billion residential-commercial development project by Cheung Kong and MTR Corporation located above the Tai Wai (Station) Maintenance Centre.
+Festival City (名城) is a HK$20 billion residential development project by Cheung Kong and MTR Corporation located above the Tai Wai (Station) Maintenance Centre.
 Phase I was completed in September 2010, Phase II in October 2011, and Phase III in August 2012.
 The plan was to build 12 50-stories high residential towers with a total construction area of 313,955 square meters as well as 25,890 square meters for the general public's use.
 It offers 4,264 flats to families, two schools and one community facility.
 This residential project raised the population of Tai Wai significantly.
 The controversy of this project is that the 12 towers would create an urban heat island effect and block off the air flow of the area.